National-Tutoring-Observatory/RnD/README.md

 Running a function in this repo is as simple as calling `yarn {{functionName}}`.
 The current available functions can be found in the `functions` folder.
 These are loosely based upon Serverless Functions but for the purpose of running them locally they are missing most config files to run in the cloud for now.

-Each function folder has an `event.local.json` which is used to pass in the functions event arguments.
-You should update this file with the "Source data" details.
+Each function folder has an example `event.json` which is used to pass in the functions event arguments.
+You should copy this file within the folder, rename it `event.local.json` and then update it with the "Source data" details.

 #### splitDataToSessions